margaretmf/margaretmf.github.io/poetry.md

 Complaining when I could pause, and being grateful will lead to prison.
 Hitting back when you can forgive will lead to prison.

+## "Love Chases the Storms Away"
+Love and life within chases the storms away.
+After the storm, the tree branches lie on the ground.
+The leaves have fallen, and the rain has gone away.
+The sun reflects through the puddles on the ground.
+The water evaporates in the sun that shines.
+The residue from the storms falls way.
+Life continues with freshness.
+The light of love and life chases the storm away, leaving no room for negativity, and only gives room for rebirth and renewal.

 ## Quarantine - Creativity, Regeneration, Rebirth, and Home ##

 ## Religious Liberty ##